Larry Shaw (physicist): Art and music

-In addition to helping the Artist-in-residence and others at the Exploratorium, he contributed to and supported the arts and technology community.
+In addition to helping the artist-in-residence and others at the Exploratorium, he contributed to and supported the arts and technology community.

 He was a core member of YLEM: Artists Using Science & Technology For the CyberArts X 10th Anniversary & YLEM 20th Anniversary, he was key for the on-line aspect of the event.
 At the YLEM Exhibition in December 2001, he showed his piece, "SF Fog, 1967", which "combined the friendly image of the Golden Gate Bridge dissolving in a whirling fractal fog in his digital collage".

 He helped put on events related to computer graphics for the local chapters of ACM SIGGRAPH, both the Bay Area ACM SIGGRAPH and later the San Francisco ACM SIGGRAPH chapter.
 He was also involved at the international level being on the SIGGRAPH 1987 Art Show jury and committee with the conference at the Anaheim Convention Center.

 Larry Shaw was called the “GodFather” of the San Francisco Robotics Society of America (SFRSA).
 SFRSA Mediameister Cliff Thompson said in a 2001 tribute, "Seemingly hardly known & working deftly behind the scenes, Larry has over the years been at the engineering epi-center of more profoundly transformative technological, scientific & cultural experiences than anyone I know."

 He also composed and performed electronic music (The Coagulation of Time) and made electronic harmoniums.

 After retiring, he had more time pursuing his artistic passion of turning his photos into beautiful abstractions.
 He continued volunteering as an audio engineer for non-profits.

 Buddhism

-Larry Shaw and his wife Catherine, with a degree in Buddhism, have visited, practiced and studied at Buddhist sites all over the world.
+Larry Shaw and his wife Catherine, who had a degree in Buddhism, visited, practiced and studied at Buddhist sites all over the world.
 He and his family joined the Buddhist Temple of Marin in 1985.
 He served several terms as president.
 His obituary in the San Francisco Chronicle described him: "He was a true bodhisattva, always willing and able to help all in need, and to share his knowledge and insights.
 All who knew him attest to his extreme good cheer, contagious enthusiasm, amazing range of interests, seemingly in-exhaustible energy, and genuine, unforced loving regard toward everyone."